solema247/Sudan-ERR-Platform/README.md

 A structured process used by ERRs to ensure effective planning, approval, and documentation for ERR partners.

 ### Purpose
-- Helping the ERR’s to prioritise, learn and improve the response.
+- Helping the ERR's to prioritise, learn and improve the response.
 - Document streamlined workflows of transparent financial management.
 - Community engagement and accountability.
 ### Components